-UNESCO similarly embarked on a process to elaborate a house-wide policy on engaging with indigenous peoples.
-UNESCO’s work on developing a policy on engaging with indigenous peoples was launched during the 36th General Conference, at an event organized on 10 November 2011 within the framework of the 10th Anniversary of the UNESCO Declaration on Cultural Diversity and the Celebration of World Science Day 2011 for Peace and Development.
+The process of formulating this policy was launched during a side event organized on 10 November 2011 within the framework of the 10th Anniversary of the UNESCO Declaration on Cultural Diversity and the Celebration of World Science Day 2011 for Peace and Development.

 Over the last four years, UNESCO has held several consultations and meetings with indigenous peoples’ representatives and UNESCO staff in Santiago (Chile), Luanda (Angola), Chiang Mai (Thailand), New York (USA), Geneva (Switzerland) and Paris (France).
 Nearly 150 experts, both internal and external, have provided their inputs and contributed to the shaping of this draft.

 The draft policy aims to articulate existing human rights standards taking into account the specific situation of indigenous peoples.
 Among others, these include: